alexkiri/Luma-Framework/Data/Prey/Data/Prey-Luma-ReadMe.txt

 - Some objects in some levels disappear at certain camera angles (vanilla issue, lowering object details to high or below fixes it) (it can be fixed with the "Shuttle Bay Fix" mod, see below).
 - Glass and shadow can flicker heavily, especially when there's multiple layers of it (vanilla issue), this is seemingly often caused by the "Real Lights plus Ultra Graphics Mod" mod if you have it.
 - Due to Windows limitations, the game cursor will follow the OS SDR White Level (SDR content brightness) instead of the game's UI paper white.
 Set the Windows SDR content brightness setting to 31 (out of 100) to make it match ~203 nits, as Luma is set to by default.
+- DLSS Preset J and K, as in many other games, have too much ghosting in Prey, due to reflections and volumetric effects.

 # Compatibility:
 This mod should work with any other mod for Prey, just be careful of what you install, because some of the most popular mods change very random stuff with the game, or its graphics config (they will still be compatible with Luma).